All Episodes

 We didn't know everything that we know now.

-At this stage, when my friend John McConnell, I'm going to bring back up in a second, told me that he had pneumonia.
+At this stage, when my friend, John McConnell, I'm going to bring back up in a second, told me that he had pneumonia, I freaked out because by that time I'd been reading too much and talking to too many doctors.

 And I knew instantaneously that this was likely COVID.

-Anyway, with the help of Dr. Oz, they were able to uh get a treatment plan that did include hydroxychloroquine.
+Anyway, with the help of Dr. Oz, they were able to get a treatment plan that did include hydroxychloroquine.

-Um, and his doctor, Dr. Gene Posca, is on with us.
+And his doctor, Dr. Gene Posca, is on with us.

-And uh John, you were explaining that you were told you were going on a ventilator in the next 24 hours, and uh the survival rate is about 15 maximum 20 percent if you went on it.
+And, John, you were explaining that you were told you were going on a ventilator in the next 24 hours.

-Um did Dr. Posca tell you that part?
+Did Dr. Posca tell you that part?

 Or we might not have even known then.

-No, well, I I was aware of it, but Dr. Posco uh from the get-go was extremely positive, and he was a cheerleader for me, and he was very communicative about what my condition was and what I was getting worse.
+No, well, I was aware of it, but Dr. Posca from the get-go was extremely positive, and he was a cheerleader for me.

-But you know, obviously I was reading at that point everything I could when I could about uh about the virus, and I knew as my wife did, as my kids did, that uh ventilator was not a great option for most people.
+And I knew, as my wife did, as my kids did, that the ventilator was not a great option for most people.

 You still play a lot of tennis and bike riding.

-I mean, you're you're in great shape.
+I mean, you're in great shape.

-You're you wouldn't be in that category that you would think this would potentially take your life.
+You wouldn't be in that category that you would think this would potentially take your life.

-I believe that that, and yes, Dr. Oz was very much a part of this, but it was Dr. Posca's decision.
+I believe that, and yes, Dr. Oz was very much a part of this, but it was Dr. Posca's decision.

-Dr. Posca, I agree with Dr. Oz.
+Dr. Posca, I agree with Dr. Raj.

 You showed amazing courage, openness.

-Again, we were this was early on.
+Again, this was early on.

-We're all grasping for straws and treatments, and I think Dr. Wallace, you know, once we knew there was no harm, as the president was saying at the time, what have you got to lose at that point?
+And I think Dr. Wallace, you know, once we knew there was no harm, as the president was saying at the time, what have you got to lose at that point?

-What what is the percentage of people that you were caring for when they got on a ventilator that survived?
+What is the percentage of people that you were caring for when they got on a ventilator that survived?

 We might have lost Dr. Posca.